Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

         ```

 <a name="p2p_get_p2p_event"></a>
-## Managing P2P Events
+## Manage P2P events

-To keep track of P2P events through event handlers:
+To keep track of P2P events through event handlers, follow the steps below:

 1. Define an event handler to trigger whenever a new P2P target has been found: